Difference between revisions of "Margret Bangajena" - Pindula

 The turning point of her career came in 2009 when she represented Zimbabwe in South Africa, winning a gold medal in a maiden appearance outside the country’s borders.
 “I was so excited to be representing my country outside, and what made the maiden appearance so special was that I won gold in a 42 km race,” said the athlete.
 She reckons striking gold in South Africa opened a world of new possibilities, marking her journey to stardom.
 “That is when I was nominated Sportswoman of the Year with disability for the first time.
 Ever since then, I have won the award and I am looking forward to winning it again this year,” said Bangajena.

 In 2011, she was part of the first Para-Rowers team to emerge from Zimbabwe and took part at the Italy Para-Rowers World Cup.
+She also took part in the 2016 Brazil Paralympic Games.
 Bangajena had set her sights on the forthcoming 2020 Paralympic games in Tokyo but where pushed further to 2021 to the Coronavirus pandemic.
 She is a living sports hero in the country who deserves a lot better than token trophies.[2]

 Apart from sport, Bangajena is a mother of one (11-year-old Tawanda) and a Seed Analyst Assistant in the Ministry of Lands, Agriculture, Water, Climate and Rural Resettlement.